Competitive League Rules

 1.6.e.
 Men Teams may only contain Men.

 1.6.f.
-Phoenix Dodgeball LLC shall review, on a case by case basis, individuals who have undergone GRS (Gender Reassignment Surgery).
+Phoenix Dodgeball shall review, on a case by case basis, individuals who have undergone GRS (Gender Reassignment Surgery).

 2. Game Equipment and Boundaries